header source

 });

-If you redeploy, you can see that it's properly uploaded to Lambda.
-Lambda execution also works without issues.
+If you deploy again, you'll see that it's properly uploaded to Lambda.
+Execution on Lambda is also problem-free.

 import { S3Client } from "@aws-sdk/client-s3";